Answers to some frequently asked questions

 Ryu in Japanese means "style."
 Shotokan practitioners in Japan haven't traditionally called the style "Shotokan-ryu," but recently more people are using the term "Shotokan-ryu" or "Shoto-ryu."
 They all mean the same thing.

 Karate in Japan was developed and refined from Okinawan karate, which was based on various Chinese martial arts styles.
 Those styles in turn had origins in India.
 Japanese karate is usually said to be about 100 years old.
-But the Okinawan versions on which they are closely based date back about two hundred years.
+But the Okinawan versions on which they are closely based date back well over two hundred years.

 There are so many martial arts.
 One way to divide them is by geographic origins.
 Kendo is Japanese, while Kung-fu is Chinese.
 Regardless of geography we also can see similarities and some influence between the arts.
 For example, there are some aikido techniques found in karate, kendo sword movements in aikido, and judo moves used in sumo.
 Many of the techniques of Krav Maga are found in karate.
 Among the major traditional Japanese martial arts: